Guidelines for Entry

 MORAL RIGHTS, INTELLECTUAL PROPERTY AND ICIP

 MAGNT (and its principal partner Telstra and Other Parties) will always attribute the Artist as the author of the Artwork.
-Where MAGNT has reason to believe the information provided in the Entry Form is incorrect or no longer the correct way to refer to an Artist, MAGNT will consult with the Artist or their Agent regarding the correct details.
+Where MAGNT has reason to believe the information provided in the Entry Form is incorrect, or no longer the correct way to refer to an Artist, MAGNT will consult with the Artist or their Agent regarding the correct details.

 MAGNT (and its principal partner Telstra and Other Parties) will respect the Artist’s moral right of integrity and will reproduce the Artwork in full and without any changes except for reproducing less than the full Artwork where space is limited or where MAGNT has sought prior approval in writing from the Artist or their nominated Agent for the change.

-All entrants retain copyright in their Artwork.
+All Artists retain copyright in their Artwork.

 Non-commercial photography within the exhibition will be allowed unless specified by the Artist at the time of selection as a Finalist and the signing of their Artist Agreement.
 MAGNT will support this by adding a label beside any Artwork not to be photographed in the exhibition.

-If an Artwork includes Indigenous Cultural and Intellectual Property (ICIP) MAGNT as Telstra NATSIAA (and its principal partner Telstra and Other Parties) will acknowledge the language group or community with an appropriate notice of custodial interest to be agreed with the Artist at the time of selection as a Finalist and the signing of their Artist Agreement.
+If an Artwork includes Indigenous Cultural and Intellectual Property (ICIP) MAGNT as Telstra NATSIAA (and its principal partner Telstra and Other Parties) will acknowledge the language group or community with an appropriate Notice of Custodial Interest to be agreed with the Artist at the time of selection as a Finalist and the signing of their Artist Agreement.

 DISPUTES

-The parties are to bear the costs of such a determination equally.
+• The parties are to bear the costs of such a determination equally.

 DEFINITIONS

-Artist is the Aboriginal and/ or Torres Strait Islander Artist or Artists who have authored the Artwork submitted into Telstra NATSIAA.
+Artist is the Aboriginal and/ or Torres Strait Islander Artist or Artists who authored the Artwork submitted into Telstra NATSIAA.

 Finalist is an Artist whose work has been shortlisted by the Selection Panel to appear in the Telstra NATSIAA exhibition.